2kranki/gen/README.md

 * Version is 0.1
 * Supports MariaDB, MS SQL Server, MySQL, PostGres and SQLite.
-* PostGres support is only working for connections, no table maintenance support yet.
-* In testing app01, Customer table works, Vendor table doesn't, because it needs an adjusted insert (in all, but PostGres).
+* In testing app01, Customer table works in all sql servers, Vendor table works in all but SQLite for now.

 **Project Futures**: